ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 ## Amazon Dynamo

 Please read the [Amazon Dynamo Paper](./papers/Dynamo.pdf) in preparation for the next lecture.
-In the world of distributed systems, this is one of the most influential papers of the last 20 years, and one of the most highly cited.
+In the world of distributed systems, this is one of the most influential papers of the last 20 years, and also one of the most highly cited.

 Before we discuss the paper however, we'll first look at some different, preparatory topics.

 ## Strong Consistency Between Replicas

 So far, we have seen that strong consistency can be achieved using backup strategies such as Primary Backup Replication or Chain Replication.
-We also saw that ultimately, strong consistency relies on consensus because in order to achieve fault tolerance, you need to have a coordinator that is really a collection of processes acting as one.
+We also saw that ultimately, strong consistency relies on consensus because in order to achieve fault tolerance, you need to have a coordinator, and under the surface, that coordinator is really a collection of processes acting as one.

 The fundamental point here is this: